asyntrix/Introduction_to_algorithm/README.md

 - Create a learing outline that can be reveiw by mentor or peer to help keep you on track.
 - Keep focus and moving forward.
-- Be sure to keep yoursefl healthy and active as you learn.
+- Be sure to keep yourself healthy and active as you learn.
 Get plenty of sleep, eat healthy and exercise.